Hieuthewolf/Custom-Python-Test-Case-Organizer/README.md

 ## Custom Test Case to Python Converter
-This is a basic txt file to python snippet that conveniently converts test cases in a txt format to a usable and organized Python dictionary that can easily be used for unit-testing.
+This is a python snippet that conveniently organizes test cases in a TXT format to a readable and usable Python dictionary that can be easily parsed and used for unit-testing.

 ## Motivation
-I wanted to create this snippet to avoid writing repetitous code everytime I wanted to use test cases contained in a txt format with my Python functions.
+I wanted to create this snippet to avoid writing repetitous code everytime I wanted to use test cases contained in a TXT format with my Python functions.
+If there were hundreds of test cases, this snippet would save me a lot of time to copy and paste over the test cases from the TXT file to my Python file.

 ## Tech/framework used
 Ex. - Python